solaszn/solaszn/README.md

 - 👋 Hi!
-I’m Feyisola (shortform Sola)
+I'm Feyisola (you can call me "Sola")
+- 👀 I design and develop digital experiences
-- 👀 A designer interested in design systems and growth design
+- 🌱 I'm interested in building design systems for great products
-- 🌱 I’m learning how to build a design system using component-based web frameworks
-- 🧩 I’m looking to collaborate on exciting, ambitious projects
-- 🌍 Check out my portfolio: https://solaszn.super.site
-- 📫 How to reach me: olawuyisola20 [at] gmail.com
+- 💞️ Sounds exciting?
+Reach out and let's create magic together
+- 📫 Reach me on: olawuyisola20[at]gmail.com or https://solaszn.github.io
 <!---
 solaszn/solaszn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.